nishy2000/DotNetDetector/README.md

 This method returns the version of .NET Framework / .NET Core used by the running application.
 If it cannot be determined, null is returned.

+## NishySoftware.DotNetDetector.DNF
+This library provides static `DotNetDetectorDNF` class.
+All public methods are exported as static methods.

-## Version DetectInstalledNetFrameworkVersion()
+### Version DetectInstalledNetFrameworkVersion()
 ```csharp
 Version DetectInstalledNetFrameworkVersion()
 ```
 This method returns the maximum version of .NET Framework that installed on the system.
-If it cannot be determined, or if the calling application is not a .NET Framework application, null is returned.
+If it cannot be determined, null is returned.

 # Example